FelisDiligens/md-table-tools/README.md

 > ⚠️ Work-In-Progress

-This module currently allows parsing MultiMarkdown tables, formatting them, and rendering them into HTML.
+This module currently allows parsing MultiMarkdown tables, formatting or minifying them, and rendering them into HTML.
+You can also manipulate parsed tables before rendering them, e.g. by adding or removing rows.

 More to come.